Housing Matters

 Care needs that may be supported in EC housing

-Referrals can only be accepted for Camden residents who have been assessed by Adult Social Care and have an eligible support need that would be best met in Extra Care.
-This may include those arising from frailty, learning disability or autism, mental health, dementia, cognitive impairment, or a combination of the above.
+Referrals can only be accepted for Camden residents who have been assessed by Adult Social Care and have an eligible support need that would be best met in Extra Care, whether due to frailty, physical or cognitive limitations, learning disabilities, autism, mental health conditions, or a combination of these

 How tenants may be supported